This is the second part of my Social Robotics and Crohn’s Disease project.

 When I first started treatment after my initial diagnosis I saw my doctor very regularly.
 Every month they would drop by when I was in the hospital for an infusion and we’d have a chat about my treatment.
 As I started to get better and my infusion cycles were extended I saw them every 6 weeks and then every 8.
 I was still very up to speed about my condition and my treatment.
 Eventually, I only saw the doctor twice a year and I was totally fine with that because it meant I didn’t have to take extra days off work and what better sign that I was getting better than not being in the bloody hospital all the time?

 Where it became an issue was when I couldn’t see the same doctor consistently.
-There was a period of roughly 3 years where I saw a different doctor every 6 months.
+There was a period of roughly 3 to 4 years where I saw a different doctor every 6 months.
 Whatever was going on in the hospital resulted in there being a new doctor who clearly had very little time to read my file before they saw me.
 It’s not their fault.
 It was a really broken system and I had no alternatives.
 The waiting room was a conveyor belt.
 As soon as anyone stood up to go in to see a doctor their seat was taken by someone else.

 It was really frustrating.
 I felt great and wanted to progress my treatment.
 The precious minutes of the appointment were wasted with me having to tell them about my condition and medication while my file sat right there on the desk between us.
 With such limited time I had to cram in my own questions: “Could I move on from 8 week infusions?”, “Could my dosage be lowered?”
 “What other options were available?” etc.